cryptocreeper94-sudo/pulse/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features a solid dark theme (`#0f0f0f`, `#1a1a1a`, `#141414`) with free-floating elements and glow effects, explicitly avoiding glassmorphism, transparency, and backdrop-filters.
-The design includes a slim 50px header with a hamburger menu and a slim, dynamic footer.
-Key UI components include SVG gauge components for market sentiment (Fear & Greed, Altcoin Season), metric cards for market cap and volume, and a customizable Bitcoin chart using `lightweight-charts` with various display options.
+The design includes a slim 50px header with a hamburger menu, a dynamic footer, SVG gauge components for market sentiment, metric cards for market cap and volume, and a customizable Bitcoin chart using `lightweight-charts`.
+UI elements should avoid frames or boxes, with agents appearing as if walking in front of a screen, using full-body, rembg-treated, Pixar/MIB style with sweep-in animations.
+The color palette strictly avoids orange, yellow, and brown.
+A light mode theme with softer blue-tinted grays and enhanced contrast is also implemented.

 ### Technical Implementations
-- **Frontend**: Built with React 19 and Vite 7, located in `public/` and `darkwave-web/public/`.
-A mobile app is in development using React Native + Expo.
+- **Frontend**: React 19 and Vite 7, with a React Native + Expo mobile app in development.
-- **Backend**: Utilizes the Mastra AI framework with an Express server.
-The AI agent, DarkWave-V2, supports tool calling and memory.
+- **Backend**: Mastra AI framework with an Express server, powered by the DarkWave-V2 AI agent supporting tool calling and memory.
-- **Database**: PostgreSQL, specifically Neon-backed via Replit.
+- **Database**: PostgreSQL, specifically Neon-backed.
-- **Authentication**: Session-based, employing an email whitelist and access codes.
+- **Authentication**: Session-based, using an email whitelist and access codes.
-- **Workflow Management**: Inngest is used for event-driven processing and cron jobs.
+- **Workflow Management**: Inngest for event-driven processing and cron jobs.
-- **Prediction Tracking**: A robust system logs every AI signal, tracks outcomes at 1hr, 4hr, 24hr, and 7d intervals, and calculates accuracy statistics.
-Each prediction is hashed and stamped on the Solana blockchain.
+- **Prediction Tracking**: Logs AI signals, tracks outcomes at various intervals, calculates accuracy, and hashes predictions on the Solana blockchain.
-- **ML Learning System**: Incorporates feature extraction, training, and inference services (`predictionLearningService.ts`).
-It uses logistic regression across different time horizons, with automated weekly training via Inngest.
-Features include RSI, MACD, EMA spreads, Bollinger position, volume delta, spike score, and volatility.
+- **ML Learning System**: Features include logistic regression for predictions, automated weekly training via Inngest, and feature extraction from indicators like RSI, MACD, EMA spreads, Bollinger position, volume delta, spike score, and volatility.
-- **Personal Dashboard System**: Each user receives a unique Hallmark ID and a customizable landing page featuring favorite coins, market gauges, and a main chart widget.
+- **Personal Dashboard System**: Unique Hallmark ID per user, customizable landing page, favorite coins, market gauges, and main chart widget.
-- **Favorites System**: Users can save favorite coins with quick analysis access, persisting data to the database.
-- **StrikeAgent (formerly Sniper Bot)**: An AI-powered predictive trading tool for real-time token discovery, featuring safety filters (anti-MEV, mint/freeze authority checks, honeypot simulation), smart auto mode, and multi-chain support (Solana, Ethereum, Base, Polygon, Arbitrum, BSC).
+- **StrikeAgent**: An AI-powered tool for real-time token discovery, incorporating safety filters (anti-MEV, mint/freeze authority, honeypot simulation), smart auto mode, and multi-chain support (Solana, Ethereum, Base, Polygon, Arbitrum, BSC, and 17 other EVM chains).
-- **Manual Token Watchlist/Limit Orders**: A system for setting entry, exit, and stop-loss orders across four token slots, monitored by Inngest cron jobs.
+- **Manual Token Watchlist/Limit Orders**: System for setting entry, exit, and stop-loss orders across four token slots, monitored by Inngest.
-- **Multi-Chain Built-in Wallet**: A custom HD wallet with Trust Wallet-style UX, supporting Solana and 22 EVM chains (Ethereum, Base, Polygon, Arbitrum, BSC, Avalanche, Fantom, Optimism, Cronos, Gnosis, Celo, Moonbeam, Moonriver, Harmony, Metis, Aurora, zkSync, Linea, Scroll, Mantle, Kava, Evmos).
-It features BIP39 mnemonic generation, AES-256-GCM encrypted storage, client-side crypto operations, and multi-wallet support (users can create/import multiple wallets with unique seed phrases).
+- **Multi-Chain Built-in Wallet**: Custom HD wallet with Trust Wallet-style UX, supporting Solana and 22 EVM chains.
+Features BIP39 mnemonic generation, AES-256-GCM encrypted storage, client-side crypto operations, and multi-wallet support.
-- **Automatic Versioning System**: Manages `version.json` files for both frontend and backend, with scripts for auto-incrementing patch versions and promoting to v2.0.0 for token launch.
+- **Automatic Versioning System**: Manages `version.json` for frontend and backend, with scripts for auto-incrementing patch versions.
-- **ORBIT Ecosystem Integration**: Facilitates cross-app communication with the ORBIT Developer Hub for activity logging, code snippet sharing, metrics reporting, and alerts.
+- **ORBIT Ecosystem Integration**: Cross-app communication for activity logging, code snippet sharing, metrics reporting, and alerts.

-### Feature Specifications
-- User authentication and management.
-- Real-time crypto price tracking.
-- AI prediction and analysis modals for coins.
-- Admin dashboard for user management.
-- Telegram bot integration.
-- 18 AI Agent personas with NFT Trading Cards.
-- Comprehensive Knowledge Base.
-- Custom Avatar Creator with DiceBear integration, bento grid layout, and accordion-based customization.
-Supports 5 professional avatar styles (personas, notionists, avataaars, lorelei, micah).
-- **Skins System**: 304 customizable themes across 14 categories (subscriber-exclusive feature).
-Categories include Classic (3), NFL (32), MLB (30), NBA (30), NHL (32), College Football (40), EPL (20), La Liga (20), Bundesliga (18), Serie A (20), Ligue 1 (18), MLS (29), Golf (2), Nature (9).
-Free users get 2 demo themes (classic-dark, light).
-RM+ subscribers unlock all 304 themes.
-Each team theme includes official logo watermarks.
+- **Feature Specifications**: Includes user authentication, real-time crypto price tracking, AI prediction/analysis modals, admin dashboard, Telegram bot integration, 18 AI Agent personas with NFT Trading Cards, a comprehensive Knowledge Base, and a custom Avatar Creator with DiceBear integration supporting 5 professional avatar styles.
+A Skins System offers 304 customizable themes across 14 categories, with free and subscriber-exclusive options.

 ## External Dependencies